 There are very specific rules regarding the authorization to release your medical record.
 If you need your medical record, the Health Center asks that your request be in writing to:

 Hours: 9 am to 3:30 pm - Monday through Friday

 You may call the department at 217-258-2536 or 217-258-2374.
 There may be a service charge to obtain your record, and a photo identification is required before your record is presented to you.

 Your bill from the Health Center will include charges for your room, nursing care, meals, medications and use of equipment and technicians in administering tests and treatments.

-You may also receive additional bills for specific services provided during your inpatient stay, such as a radiologist fee.
+You may also receive additional bills for specific services provided during your inpatient stay, such as an anesthesiology fee.
 These services are provided to you by a specialist at your doctor's request, or as required by government regulation.
 Your doctor(s) will bill you separately for his or her services.
 If you do not have insurance, you will be required to pay cash at the time of service or make arrangements.
 Our financial counselors can explain our Financial Assistance Program.
 If you need help completing insurance, Medicare or Medicaid forms, assistance is available.
-Please call ext.
-2541 from 8 am to 4 pm Monday through Friday for an appointment.
+Please call 217-258-2541 from 8 am to 4 pm Monday through Friday for an appointment.

 Health Information Privacy Policies and Forms